lared-association/explorer/README.md

 ***
 ## Requirements

-**Node.js 8, 9 or 10** is required to run LaRed Wallet as a web application.
+**Node.js 8, 9 or 10** is required to run LaRed Explorer as a web application.
 It is recommended to install **npm**, the Node.js package manager.
 This can be done by executing the following command:

    ```